decentraland/old-documentation/_posts/sdk-reference/2018-01-21-scene-content-guide.md

 ```
 {% endraw %}

-Materials are also implicitly imported into a scene when you import a gtLF model that includes embedded materials.
+Materials are also implicitly imported into a scene when you import a glTF model that includes embedded materials.
 When that's the case, the scene doesn't need a `<material/>` entity declared.

 ## Import 3D models